braised leeks

 it's now supposedly 'summer', despite what seattle's weather report says. nevertheless, i keep hoping that my favorite fruits and vegetables will soon make their first appearances at the farmers market. i can't wait for fresh washington berries, apricots, plums, summer squash, peppers and tomatoes. i can't wait!! patience, aubrey, patience. instead, right now, there are leeks... intimidating, huge, time consuming, dirt-filthy leeks. oh, did i fail at making them sound appealing? well, let me add some butter, garlic, thyme and white wine. ah ha! now, leeks sound delicious.

-braised leeks - serves 4
+braised leeks - serves 42 large leeks

 3 cloves garlic, skinned and crushed